FDIC's 2024 IG Report: DEI Mandate vs. Its Own Culture

 Key Findings

-- The FDIC’s Office of Inspector General published a workplace culture review in May 2024 documenting “a toxic workplace environment” including sexual harassment, retaliation, and discrimination
+- The FDIC Office of Inspector General published a workplace culture review in May 2024 documenting "a toxic workplace environment" including sexual harassment, retaliation, and discrimination.

-- The Wall Street Journal, whose reporting preceded the IG review, found over 500 current and former employees reported experiencing or witnessing harassment, with incidents spanning decades
+- The Wall Street Journal investigation that prompted the IG review found over 500 current and former employees reported experiencing or witnessing harassment, with incidents spanning decades.

-- The FDIC is legally mandated to maintain an Office of Minority and Women Inclusion under Section 342 of the Dodd-Frank Act, enacted 2010
+- The FDIC is legally mandated to maintain an Office of Minority and Women Inclusion under Section 342 of the Dodd-Frank Act.

-- FDIC Chairman Martin Gruenberg signed the agency’s DEI commitments and diversity reports; the IG report found his responses to harassment complaints were inadequate
+- Chairman Martin Gruenberg signed the agency's DEI commitments and diversity reports.
+The IG report found his responses to harassment complaints were inadequate.

-- Multiple FDIC employees told the IG that they did not report harassment because they did not believe complaints would be addressed — contradicting the premise of the agency’s formal grievance procedures
+- Multiple FDIC employees told the IG they did not report harassment because they did not believe complaints would be addressed, contradicting the premise of the agency's formal grievance procedures.

 The Statutory Requirement

 Dodd-Frank Section 342 is explicit.
-Financial regulators — including the FDIC — are required to establish an Office of Minority and Women Inclusion responsible for “all matters of the agency relating to diversity in management, employment, and business activities.”
-The OMWI must report annually to Congress on its activities.
+Financial regulators (including the FDIC) are required to establish an Office of Minority and Women Inclusion responsible for "all matters of the agency relating to diversity in management, employment, and business activities."
+The OMWI reports annually to Congress on its activities.

 The FDIC has complied with this requirement on paper for over a decade.
 Its annual OMWI reports describe programs, training, outreach, and hiring goals.
 They track representation metrics.
-They document improvements.
+They document improvements in the percentage of women and minorities in supervisory and senior positions.

 The IG report documented that none of this prevented what the inspector general called a "toxic workplace environment."
 The gap between the OMWI reports and the IG findings represents a failure of institutional accountability that the DEI framework did not catch or prevent.